robertorcosta/azure-docs.pt-br/articles/cost-management-billing/manage/ea-portal-agreements.md

 ## <a name="enrollment-provisioning-status"></a>Status de provisionamento do registro

-A data de início de um novo pagamento antecipado do Azure é definida pela data em que o centro de operações regionais o processou.
+A data de início de um novo Pagamento antecipado do Azure (anteriormente chamado de compromisso monetário) é definida pela data em que o centro de operações regionais o processou.
 Como as ordens do pagamento antecipado do Azure realizadas por meio do portal do Azure EA são processadas no fuso horário UTC, poderá ocorrer algum atraso se a sua ordem de compra do pagamento antecipado do Azure tiver sido processada em outra região.
 A data de início da cobertura na ordem de compra mostra o início do pagamento antecipado do Azure.
 A data de início da cobertura é quando o pagamento antecipado do Azure é exibido no portal do Azure EA.

 ## <a name="support-for-enterprise-customers"></a>Compatibilidade com clientes empresariais